thenexthub/Codira/docs/proposals/valref.rst

   story, but it comes at the expense of ease-of-use.
-You can't learn to use that system effectively without confronting two `kinds`__ of pointer, `named lifetimes`__, `borrowing managed boxes and rooting`__, etc.  By contrast, there's a path to learning swift that postpones the ``val``\ /``ref`` distinction, and that's pretty much *all* one must learn to have a complete understanding of the object model in the "easy" and "safe" zones.
+You can't learn to use that system effectively without confronting two `kinds`__ of pointer, `named lifetimes`__, `borrowing managed boxes and rooting`__, etc.  By contrast, there's a path to learning language that postpones the ``val``\ /``ref`` distinction, and that's pretty much *all* one must learn to have a complete understanding of the object model in the "easy" and "safe" zones.